BertrandAreal/pg_build_win/README.md

 Configure the build
 ===================

-Copy settings-template.mak to settings.mak and edit it to reflect your environment.
-You can pass the settings on the command line instead, but currently an empty settings.mak is still required.
-See settings-defaults.mak for what you can override.
+Copy settings_template.pl to settings.pl and edit it to reflect your environment.
+You can pass the settings on the command line instead, but currently an empty settings.pl is still required.

+Settings on the command line are passed as nmake variables, eg:

+    SETTING="the value"

+and in config.pl as Perl hashmap entries, eg:

+    'SETTING' => 'the value',

+To see what you can override, see the settings summary printed when you run buildcwd.pl / buildgit.pl, or examine PgBuildWin\Config.pm .

 There are two build modes offered; you must pick whether you want the build scripts to manage the PostgreSQL sources trees for you by checking them out